statechannels/go-nitro/contributing.md

 When in doubt, defer to the [Effective Go](https://go.dev/doc/effective_go) document [CodeReviewComments](https://github.com/golang/go/wiki/CodeReviewComments) as "style guides".

-## Judgement

-You are welcome to use your judgement and ignore our PR template, Effective Go, and CodeReviewComments when appropriate.

 # Prerequisites (MacOS instructions)

 ### Install golang